 Why do we need the FSS?

-Globally, 811 million people are going hungry and over two billion are malnourished.
-The majority of the hungry people live in rural areas and are often smallholders or landless labourers.
+Globally, 828 million people are going hungry and over two billion are malnourished (WFP, 2021).
+The majority of the hungry people live in rural areas and are often smallholders or landless labourers involved in global agricultural supply chains.
+Especially temporary and casual workers are often affected.
+To ensure the food security along the value chain, the FSS plays an important role.

 How the FSS works

-The FSS is designed for implementation and verification within the framework of a sustainability standards system.
+The FSS is designed for implementation and verification within the framework of an existing sustainability standards system.
 It is not a standalone system but complementing an existing standard and is therefore easy to integrate.

-Sustainability standard systems can integrate the FSS as part of their standards or offer the FSS as an add-on.
-The verification of the FSS criteria takes place during the audit of the sustainability standard system.
-This minimizes both effort and costs.
+Sustainability standard systems can integrate the FSS as part of their standards or offer the FSS as an add-on that can then be used by companies to maintain their mandatory human rights Due Diligence along their value chains.
+The verification of the FSS criteria takes place during the audit of the sustainability standard system, minimizing costs and human resources.

 Sustainability standards, certification systems and certification bodies that want to offer the FSS or integrate it into their existing set of criteria have access to all necessary tools ranging from a comprehensive handbook and extensive training materials to a variety of checklists and interview guidelines.
 These tools are tailored to the specific circumstances of small-scale farms, mid-sized operations or plantations.
-They can also be used by companies to prepare for the implementation of FSS.
+They can also be used by companies to prepare for the implementation of FSS or to assess possible and actual risks in their supply chains.

 How to get certified?
 Find out more in our latest explanatory video on the step by step guidance to FSS certification.